— ADVERTISEMENT - GO AD-FREE

 That stands for “trap/neuter-spay-vaccinate-microchip/release.”
 The other side of saving the lives of those adorable newborns is turning off the faucets.
 If cats are giving birth on your doorstep or under your house, there is help.
 Remember, however, that you’ll be expected to be active in the process.

-Retired FBI agent Kris Beardsley has organized the TNR Action, Education, and Awareness Group, a coalition of trappers, feeders, transporters, fosters and others who want to share resources and continue to bring down the number of free-roaming, unaltered cats who are contributing to the great numbers of kittens born to the street and the resultant shelter overcrowding and euthanasia.
-To attend the next meeting and be a part of the solution to save little lives, contact Kris at kbfeeler@gmail.com.
+Retired FBI agent Kris Beardsley organized the TNVR Action, Education, and Awareness Group, a coalition of trappers, feeders, transporters, fosters and others who want to share resources and continue to bring down the number of free-roaming, unaltered cats who are contributing to the great numbers of kittens born to the street and the resultant shelter overcrowding and euthanasia.
+The effort has developed into the TNVR Community Cat Coalition.
+The group meets more or less quarterly at Long Beach Animal Care Services with the support of the shelter’s community cat coordinator.
+To attend the next meeting and be a part of the solution to save little lives, check out the group’s new website, instructions in boldface because it’s a microcosm of everything a trap-happy human needs.
+If trapping’s in your future, check it out as well.

 All the low-cost clinics mentioned above will spay and neuter community and stray cats — you need to bring them in the traps you nabbed them in.
 LBACS’ voucher program offers a maximum of five Community Cat Vouchers, and Golden State Humane has free Feral Fridays.